Evaluating LLMs on Sequential API Call Through Automated Test Generation: Discussion

 \subsection{Limitation and Future Work}

 (1) \textbf{Engineering effort for incorporating new scenarios}: Our state machine currently requires manual modelling of each API's documentation before it can generate programs for different scenarios.
 This process can be labor-intensive.
 Future work could reduce this effort by developing LLM-enabled middleware that automatically parses API documentation and translates it into structured state and transition models.
+While we acknowledge this limitation, \textit{our framework can still generate an extensive range of test cases within the existing three scenarios}.
+This diversity stems from our fuzzer-like test generation engine.
+As the number of APIs in a program sequence increases, the number of diverse programs expands exponentially.
+Our engine can explore this large space by varying not only the API calls but also the program initial states and the API parameter combinations.
+This allows our current artifact to be used for extensive testing of subject LLMs.

-(2) \textbf{More in-depth analysis}: Due to space constraints, our analysis is necessarily limited in scope.
-Future work can extend our benchmark along several dimensions: (1) by evaluating a broader spectrum of large language models and prompting techniques, including advanced reasoning strategies such as chain-of-thought; and (2) by investigating methods to enhance the correctness and robustness of LLM-generated multi-function calls, particularly in complex or compositional scenarios.
+(2) \textbf{More in-depth analysis}: Future work can extend our benchmark in three directions: (1) evaluate a broader range of models and prompting techniques, including advanced reasoning strategies (e.g., chain-of-thought); (2) develop automated root cause analysis to detect issues in generated code and enable self-reflection; and (3) improve the correctness and robustness of LLM‑generated sequences of function calls, especially in complex or compositional settings.

+(3) \textbf{Beyond correctness evaluation}: While our work centers on code correctness, the framework's core methodology—combining automata-based stateful generation with LLM-based transformation—is adaptable for evaluating other critical properties.
+For example, the fuzzing engine can be modified to generate malicious code or programs with vulnerabilities, effectively turning the framework into a tool for security testing.
+Likewise, it can assess privacy risks by having an LLM inject sensitive information into the generated code to test for potential data leaks.